ferrilab/bitvec/README.md

 `bitvec`’s three data structures are `&BitSlice`, `BitBox`, and `BitVec`.
 Each of these types takes two type parameters, which I have elided previously.

-The first type parameter is the `Cursor` trait.
+The first type parameter is the `BitOrder` trait.
 This trait governs how a bit index maps to a bit position in the underlying memory.
-This parameter defaults to the `BigEndian` type, which counts from the most significant bit first to the least significant bit last.
-The `LittleEndian` type counts in the opposite direction.
+This parameter defaults to the `Msb0` type, which counts from the most significant bit first to the least significant bit last.
+The `Lsb0` type counts in the opposite direction.

 The second type parameter is the `BitStore` trait.
 This trait abstracts over the